-On the sixth morning, I was down another .2 pounds, for a total loss of 12 pounds.
+Are you wondering about 3 day fast weight loss?
+Well, on the sixth morning, I was down another .2 pounds, for a total loss of 12 pounds.
 I’m encouraged to see my weight has stayed steady and I’m incorporating whole foods without a rebound gain.
 My food tastes have definitely shifted and the thought of eating anything heavy, sugary, and fatty just doesn’t appeal to me right now.
 That’s definitely a major benefit.

 I’m only six days out, so I can’t give you more details on how I feel after this.
 However, I did want to talk about some of the benefits I felt and some of the negatives I experienced.
 The biggest benefit for me was getting rid of all that water weight I was carrying around after my trip to NYC.
 My clothes felt better, I felt lighter, and my digestion improved.
 The other major benefit was when I started eating, food tasted so much better.
 I gave my body a break, and after only three days, I remembered how fantastic foods taste.
 Steamed broccoli, with nothing on it, tastes great.
 Tilapia with a little bit of seasoning, is really fantastic.
 I personally appreciated these whole foods a lot more after taking a break from all the junk.

-One interesting thing that happened the first feeding day (Day 4).
+One interesting thing that happened on the first feeding day (Day 4).
 I mentioned I went to Starbucks and had an iced coffee.
-I usually use two artificial sweeteners in a venti sized coffee.
+I usually use two artificial sweeteners in a venti-sized coffee.
 When I tried to drink it, it tasted horrible to me.
 It wasn’t the coffee, which I love, it was the artificial sweetener.
 I simply couldn’t drink it and I asked them to replace it with a new version without any sweetener.
 It’s amazing to me that my go-to drink suddenly tasted disgusting.

 The biggest negatives from the experience, there are quite a few.
 The biggest one is that I felt pretty unwell about half the time and it was hard to live life and very difficult to be a good parent.
 I had a major headache for almost half the time, despite drinking coffee and tea.
 I didn’t take any pain relievers, because I didn’t know how that would affect me.
 Also, I was super short with my kids, especially on the third day.
 I’d even say I bordered on mean that day.
 That’s not fair to them.
 I was in a terrible mood and slept badly about two of the three nights.
 Even on the refeeding nights, I haven’t slept very well.